serversathome/qbittorrent-wireguard/README.md

 A Docker container that runs qBittorrent with a built-in WireGuard VPN connection and killswitch.
 All torrent traffic is routed through the VPN, and if the VPN connection drops, qBittorrent is automatically shut down to prevent any leaks.

+# Why does this exist?

+There are many options to get qBittorrent traffic routed through a VPN, but I didn't think any of them were particularly easy.
+What I wanted was a single-container solution where I can download torrents through qBittorrent while using a VPN and if the VPN failed for any reason my traffic would stop.
+Bonus points if when the VPN came back online the container traffic would resume.
+I also didn't like how complicated the docker compose files were for some of the existing solutions, so I wanted my container's compose file to be as few lines as possible.

+I also noticed there were compatibility issues with certain VPN providers.
+I can't solve everything, but if a VPN provider could give you a wireguard file that should *just work* for my container.

+To create this, I told Claude I want to take the linuxserver.io qBittorrent image and bolt on some init code to route all traffic through a VPN and build a kill-switch into it so there is no way for traffic to leak (the prompt was way more detailed than this but that is the gist).
+So this solution is basically linuxserver.io qBit + some routing rules which pushes all traffic through the VPN **except** traffic to the standard LAN IP CIDRs (as well as tailscale and netbird for those of you with fancy VPNs to tunnel back into your network) so the webUI works.

+Please dig into this code if you know what you are doing and make suggestions where you see improvement is possible.

 ## Features

 - ✅ **Built-in WireGuard VPN** - No separate VPN container needed